svermeulen/text-to-colorscheme/README.md

   },
   strikethrough = true,
   invert_selection = false,
-  save_as_hsv = false,
-  invert_signs = false,
+  save_as_hsv = false, -- When true, T2CSave will save colors as HSV instead of hex invert_signs = false,
   invert_tabline = false,
   invert_intend_guides = false,
   inverse = true,
   dim_inactive = false,
-  transparent_mode = false,
-  hsv_palettes = {},
+  minimum_generated_foreground_contrast = 50, -- This is used to touch up the generated theme to avoid generating foregrounds that match the background too closely transparent_mode = false, hsv_palettes = {},
   hex_palettes = {},
   overrides = {},
-  default_palette = "urban autumn", -- aka gruvbox
+  default_palette = "urban autumn", -- aka gruvbox.
+Override to use something from hsv_palettes or hex_palettes
 })
 ```

-Note that the implementation of `text-to-colorscheme` was originally forked from [gruvbox.nvim](https://github.com/ellisonleao/gruvbox.nvim) which is why it has similar options
+Note that the implementation of `text-to-colorscheme` was originally forked from the great [gruvbox.nvim plugin](https://github.com/ellisonleao/gruvbox.nvim) which is why it has similar options

 ## Highlight Group Overrides